Thailand has been one of the most dynamic countries in the world in recent decades, in terms of both economic transformation and political change.

 - overseas aid work

 - translating and interpreting.

 We’ll keep you informed of internships and voluntary work that can fit around your studies.
-For example, in recent years, some of our students have had the opportunity to take up a temporary internships with the Royal Thai Embassy and have found the experience to be highly rewarding.
+In recent years, some of our students have had the opportunity to take up a temporary internships with the Royal Thai Embassy and also at Thailand's Office of Educational Affairs.

 I know that Thai is quite an unusual degree, but that is exactly what I want when considering my future career prospects, especially in a time of unemployment.
 Having Thai as part of my degree gives me a speciality to focus on, a specific set of skills and an idea of my career prospects.
 It also makes me unique to employers and helps me stand out from the crowd.View Profile